mooltiverse/nyx/docs/_pages/guide/user/06.best-practice/branching-models.md

 While the common practice is to have just one [*mainline*](#mainline) to store the primary, [*healthy*](https://martinfowler.com/articles/branching-patterns.html#healthy-branch) version of the project code, some others need multiple ones, like when using [*flavor branches*](#flavor-branches).

-This is an *edge* case and requires several customizations in the project organization and process also because it implies that official releases are issued from multiple branches, with implications in the coherence of version numbers and tags etc.
+This is an *edge* case and requires several customizations in the project organization and process also because it implies that official releases are issued from multiple branches, with implications in the coherence of version numbers and tags etc. See [this example]({{site.baseurl}}{% link _posts/2020-01-01-git-history-examples.md %}#regular-branches) for a taste of how easy is to incur into version conflicts with this strategy.

 For the sake of simplicity you should avoid having multiple *mainlines* and this can usually be achieved by using configuration flags, [feature toggles](https://en.wikipedia.org/wiki/Feature_toggle), build process ramifications, pre-processor conditionals etc. However, when you have no other chance, you probably should consider: